Thilan Samaraweera: International career

-Samaraweera started his career as an off-spinner who could bat a bit and could not find a way into the side due to the emergence of Muttiah Muralitharan.
-He started his first-class career mainly as a frontline bowler and later improvised his batting in domestic circuit.
-He managed a handful of ODI games in 1998 but did not play Test cricket until August 2001.
+Samaraweera managed a handful of ODI games in 1998 but did not play Test cricket until August 2001.
 He made his ODI debut against India on 6 November 1998 but he was not given the opportunity to bat in the middle order on his ODI debut as he was listed as no 10 batsman.
 In his next 2 ODI appearances, he batted at no 8 and in his fourth ODI match he batted as a tailender at no 11 position.

 Having worked on his batting considerably with his shadow coach Chandika Hathurusingha he got due reward by scoring century on debut against a strong Indian side helping Sri Lanka to win the series 2–1.
 He continued to star with the bat by scoring another two centuries in his next five Tests, all on his home ground, the SSC in Colombo.
 This stunning start to international cricket cemented his spot in the middle order, a spot which had holes to fill with the retirements of Aravinda de Silva and Hashan Tillakaratne.
 He emerged as a frontline batsman in international arena at a time when many Sri Lankan batsmen were nearing the end of their prime.
 However, he was in and out of Sri Lankan limited overs team as he made a comeback return to the ODI side in 2005 after two years.

 His off-spin has been rarely called upon by his captain but when he comes on he has earned a reputation as a partnership breaker.
 After a poor Test series in England in which he failed to reach double figures in any of his four innings, he was dropped from the side.
 He was made captain of Sri Lanka A before earning a recall for the first Test against Australia in Brisbane.
 He scored 13 and 20 and was promptly dropped when Kumar Sangakkara returned to the side for the second game in Hobart.
 This was followed by his non-inclusion in the squad to play England in the first Test in Kandy.